Constructor-io/constructorio-ui-autocomplete/README.md

 ### Using the Javascript Bundle

 This is a framework agnostic method that can be used in any JavaScript project.
 The `CioAutocomplete` function provides a simple interface to inject an entire Autocomplete UI into the provided `selector`.
-In addition to [Autcomplete component props](https://constructor-io.github.io/constructorio-ui-autocomplete/?path=/docs/autocomplete-component--docs), this function also accepts `selector` and `includeCSS`.
+In addition to [Autocomplete component props](https://constructor-io.github.io/constructorio-ui-autocomplete/?path=/docs/autocomplete-component--docs), this function also accepts `selector` and `includeCSS`.

 ```js
 import CioAutocomplete from '@constructor-io/constructorio-ui-autocomplete/constructorio-ui-autocomplete-bundled';

 CioAutocomplete({
   selector: '#autocomplete-container',
   includeCSS: true, // Include the default CSS styles.
 Defaults to true.